jordanmw08/CSC112-Lab1/README.md

 ` cout << red << "Hello world" << normal << endl;`

 Well it turns out with just a little bit of work, we can do that\!
 In fact, I have.
-Check out my header file at [media:termmanip.h](media:termmanip.h "wikilink").
+Check out my header file, termmanip.h.
 Look the file over, and see if there is any C++ syntax that you have not seen before.
 We'll discuss elements of this file as the class goes on.